 Since both of her parents are singers, Cosma would spend many evenings of her childhood at jam sessions.
 As a girl, she would sing and play the cello as well as the piano, showing her remarkable sense of harmony and timing early on.

-Later, she found her way to the guitar and began writing her first songs, developing an individual sound somewhere between Folk, Jazz and Pop, paired with deeply intimate and moving lyrics.
-In her songs, Cosma tells stories of loneliness, growing up and letting go, family, friendship and what it means to be a woman in our society.
+Later on, she picked up playing guitar and began writing her first songs, developing an individual sound somewhere between Folk, Jazz and Pop, paired with deeply intimate and moving lyrics.
+In her songs, Cosma tells stories of loneliness, growing up and letting go, family, friendship and her experience as a woman in our society.

 At sixteen, it had been clear to Cosma for a while, that she wanted to pursue a career in music, so she finished school early. „I grew up around women who were loud, ambitious and not afraid to take up space.
 My sister and I were raised by our single mother, to be women who take their dreams seriously.“